-Frames of reference - postulates of theory of relativity - Galilean transformation equations -Lorentz transformation equation - derivation - length contraction - time dilation - mass energy equivalence.
+Frames of reference - postulates of theory of relativity - Galilean transformation equations - Lorentz transformation equation - derivation - length contraction - time dilation - variation of mass with velocity - mass - energy equivalence.

 Postulates of wave mechanics - Schrodinger's one dimensional wave equation - Time dependent and Time independent equations -physical significance of wave function.
-10 hours